girofex/Streaming-Platforms-Stats-in-Spark/README.md

 <br>
 With more threads the time decreases.
 <br>
-Using a cluster setup doesn't reduce execution time compared to using threads locally: this is typical scaling behavior for smaller tasks, where there's significant overhead caused by distributing the task across multiple nodes.
+Using a cluster setup doesn't significantly reduce execution time compared to using threads locally: this is typical scaling behavior for smaller tasks, where there's significant overhead caused by distributing the task across multiple nodes.
 <br>
 The local parallelization outperforms distributed execution.